by Karl Young

 Words nd Ends from Ez.
 Avenue B Books, P.O.
 Box 542, Bolinas, CA, 94924.
 1989.
 93 pp.

-My reading of this book goes in a number of directions different from Open Secrets.
-I haven't seen a number of the scores for Open Secrets.
+Open Secrets.
 With Words nd Ends, I have the printed texts, but have never heard any parts of the work performed.
 Having heard many live and recorded Mac Low performances, and taken part in performances of some over several decades, I can hear these pieces with my inner ear.
 This initially seemed one of Mac Low's most important performance pieces, in part because it seems uniquely suited to Mac Low's abilities as a virtuoso vocalizer.
 My first impression was that the book lacked performance notes because few people other than Mac Low would have the skill to perform it without extensive rehearsal.
 But, since Mac Low has produced a number of works in recent years simply as text, Words nd Ends could have been meant as nothing more than text, and that what I could hear in my imagination as Mac Low's performance might just be a personal projection and hence a secondary work rather than a reading of the work on its own terms.
 So I checked this out with Mac Low.
 He said that he'd performed the complete work once, and parts of it many times, but no recording of it had been released, and he couldn't find the tapes he made himself.
 He said that he thought he read it pretty much as he read other works with which I was familiar.
+This came as a relief to me.
+This may be Mac Low's strongest tour de force of broken phonemes and tight fractures beautifully worked against clear and easy melodic runs in what seemed to be solo form.
+Even Pound's frequent use of tags from languages other than English carried over into Words nd Ends, following Mac Low's poems based in Schwitters and the poly-lingual work with Tardos in recent years, the different colors of different languages moving in and out of each other in a dance both stately and unpredictable.
+Its sparcity and in some ways its intransigence make it seem a sort of counterweight to the extravagance and fullness of Stanzas for Iris Lezak, to me the most wonderful love poem written in English during this century.
+A memorial celebration should have a different character, as does the memorial to John Cage on the Open Secrets CD.

 Another unique, and perhaps largely personal, factor in my reading of Words nd Ends is that for me Pound and Mac Low have been the two great ''revealers'' of the century, people who more than any other opened up huge new areas of creative possibility.
 In both cases, the first stage of revelation was through sound.
 But this reached out into all sorts of areas of thought, action, and practice too complex to go into at any length here.
 One of the last large scale and unusual results was discovering CHAOS theory about a decade ago, and finding myself completely at home in it -- both Pound and Mac Low had been preparing me for it for years, to the point where some of the pronouncements by people working in the area seemed rather trivial in comparison to the deep reach into replicant forms and alternative orders in either artificial (Pound) or aleatory (Mac Low) fractures.
 When I was younger, a number of people tried to explain Pound in terms of collage and montage, which also seemed feeble in comparison to the disjunctures, and, more important, recombinations in The Cantos.
 Fortunately, virtually no one was churning out reductionist explanations of Mac Low when I first encountered him.